Click on a name below to view more information.

 In 1984, Pastor Stockard went to Providence Baptist Church in Riverview, FL (Tampa area) to serve as the Administrator of Providence Christian School.
 In 1999, he assumed the role of Administrative Pastor at Providence.
 He served at Providence for twenty-five years, thirteen of those alongside Pastor Monroe.

 They have been blessed with three children: Melissa, David and Angela.
-David and Melissa are graduates of Bob Jones University and are both married.
-Melissa married George Myers IV in 2009 and David married Ashli Morgan in 2010.
-Angela completed her undergraduate degree and is currently a graduate student at BJU.
+All three are graduates of Bob Jones University and are all married.
+Melissa married George Myers in 2009 and resides in Danville, IL.
+David married Ashli Morgan in 2010 and they live in Greer, SC.
+Angela married Nate Black in August 2014 and they live in Raleigh, NC.

-The burden of the Vaughns' hearts is to see teens and children reached for Christ and to help them grow into godly leaders for their generation.
+The burden of the Vaughns' hearts is to help strengthen parents and families, and to see young people reached for Christ and also mature into godly leaders for their generation.

 In 1977, John and Debra McCormick moved from Pennsylvania to Greenville for John to major in accounting at BJU.
 Once there, John changed his major to business management; he then enrolled in the only elective class that would not conflict with his schedule - Foundations and History of Education.
 It was in that class that God called John into education.